Auzatte/personal-mpv-configuration/README.md

 # personal-mpv-configuration
 My personal-mpv-configuration file for the mpv media player in conjuction with the scripts and shader upscalers I use for watching anime.

-Tuned for my personal desktop: Ryzen 7 5800X3D -30 All Core Curve Optimizer /\ ASRock Formula OC Radeon RX6950XT /\ Corsair Vengeance LPX 32GB 3600MHz CL16
+Tuned for my personal desktop: Ryzen 7 5800X3D -30 All Core CO /\ XFX Mecury Radeon 7900XTX /\ Corsair Vengeance LPX 32GB DDR4

 Colorspace management settings optimized for my display and adjusted for my personal preferences: Corsair Xeneon 32QHD165 100% SRGB, 100% AdobeRGB, 98% DCI-P3, 82% BT.2020